Check out the many resources compiled by the Africana Studies Program community.

 Check out the recording of our Fall 2020 Community Panel with the video below.
 This panel was a dialogue that revolved around community work and engagement between Northeastern and surrounding communities, building a sense of neighborhoods between all participants.
 This event was organized by Fall 2020 Africana Studies Co-op, Savita Maharaj.
 Find her reflection on the event here.

-Expand the image to see the panel resource sheet in full view!
+If you are interested in accessing the resource sheet for this event, please find that linked here.
 Built by Savita Maharaj in collaboration with the panelists, all the links are clickable on this fantastic document.
-If you have any trouble accessing the image, check it out at the link here!
 Please note there are two pages.

 Celebrating Black History Month